Felipe8581/GamingTweaks/README.md

 **Install SetTimerResolutionService**

 This service increases the resolution of the Windows kernel timer, which will significantly lower latency.<br/>
+Observation: Is not good to use TimerResolution when you disable HPET on BIOS.<br/>
 Drop this file in C:/ folder, the file must be there to service work <br/>
 Open command promt and paste: <br/>